colour-science/colour-science.org/posts/colour-0313-is-available.rst

 ..
 TEASER_END

-This release is mainly a maintenance release addressing regressions introduced into the *CIECAM02* and *CAM16* implementations.
+This is mainly a maintenance release addressing regressions introduced into the *CIECAM02* and *CAM16* implementations.

 Head to the `releases page <https://github.com/colour-science/colour/releases/tag/v0.3.13>`_ for complete details.